-The program consists of activities grouped under two phases:
+The program consisted of activities grouped under two phases:

 1. Forest Sector Review:

-This phase will consist of a technical literature review, analyzing existing data on the social, conflict, economic and ecological dimensions and trends of forests in Myanmar, as well as on current policy and strategy.
-Where possible, statistics will be applied to evaluate significant relationships among variables within the sector.
+This phase consisted of a technical literature review, analyzing existing data on the social, conflict, economic and ecological dimensions and trends of forests in Myanmar, as well as on current policy and strategy.
+Where possible, statistics were applied to evaluate significant relationships among variables within the sector.

-The focus is on assessing the importance of forests to other sectors, and the ecosystem services they provide to contribute to economic productivity and climate resilience of these sectors.
-On the flip-side, the assessment will also review the main drivers of deforestation and aim to identify solutions to address them and find ways to strengthen the engagement in the forest sector from a programmatic, multi-sectoral and forest smart approach lens.
+b) Forest Smart Interventions: The focus was on assessing the importance of forests to other sectors, and the ecosystem services they provide to contribute to economic productivity and climate resilience of these sectors.
+On the flip-side, the assessment also reviewed the main drivers of deforestation and aimed to identify solutions to address them and find ways to strengthen the engagement in the forest sector from a programmatic, multi-sectoral and forest smart approach lens.